 To find stock photos sites that sale beautiful photos go to Etsy, Creative Market, IG and Pinterest and type in these phrases: styled photography, styled stock photography, styled mockup &, lifestyle photography.

 StockSnap // Website // Free

 Love this site!
-People from all over upload there amazing photos so we can use them for FREE. they operate under the Creative Commons License.
+People from all over upload their amazing photos so we can use them for FREE. they operate under the Creative Commons License.
 You can also contribute by adding photos of your own.
-I’ve used them a ton on the startafashiontruck.com.
 Know that because they are free you may see several sites also using them.
-So if you want something unique you need to pay premium price.
+So if you want something unique you need to pay a premium price.